 implies that everything will be logged.
 Notice, you can also override which

 service to use for actually

 url setting here allows you to override which URL clients needs to use to negotiate a socket

 channel with your server.
 You can also completely turn OFF web sockets entirely here, by changing the

 null or remove the section entirely.

-This setting allows you to change which base URL Magic should use as its Bazar.
+bazar setting allows you to change which base URL Magic should use as its repository for its plugins component.